NaoY220/cse15l-lab-reports/labReport2.md

             To see all available software packages, type "prep -l" at the command prompt, or "prep -h" for more options.

 Note: before this lab, we had to enter the `UCSD account password` in order to log into `nayoshida@ieng6.ucsd.edu`.
 Now, I can log into this account with easier password or just click `enter`.
+The following is the line for asking user to enter passphrase for key.

+            Enter passphrase for key '/Users/yoshidanao/.ssh/id_rsa':

 Part 3